 I know this from experience.
 Just one example.
 Let’s open Amazon.com and put “sewing scissors” to search.
-It has 35, 596 results!
-And every choice on first few pages has hundreds of reviews.
+It has 35596 results!
+And every choice on the first few pages has hundreds of reviews.

 Now try to choose one that you will use.
-Do you want to spend hours of your life to read countless and often contradictory reviews and end up tired and grumpy avoiding making the decision?
+Do you want to spend hours of your life reading countless and often contradictory reviews and end up tired and grumpy avoiding making the decision?
 Of course, you don’t.